realChainLife/Binance-API/README.md

 [![Views](http://hits.dwyl.io/jaggedsoft/node-binance-api.svg)](http://hits.dwyl.io/jaggedsoft/node-binance-api)

-Thank you to all contributors: dmzoneill, dmitriz, keith1024, usama33, yanislk, learnathoner, vaielab, nickreese, Tuitio, grandmore, itnok, CollinEstes, sethyx, mstijak, MadDeveloper, balthazar, bitoiu, matthewwoop, robaleman, hems and others!
+Thank you to all contributors

 > # ⚠️ Binance no longer offers support for API projects.
 > ## No support is offered.
 No questions will be answered.